What was your driving force to becoming an entrepreneur?

 How do you define success?

-You will pardon my definition but success in my own dictionary also entails failure.
+You will pardon my definition but success in my dictionary also entails failure.
 In becoming successful, you must be ready to accept failure and criticism; use them as stepping stones, strive to make progress by learning from your mistakes while ensuring that those mistakes DO NOT repeat.
 You are a “success” when a past mistake doesn’t repeat itself.